 Two arrested after Family Dollar robbery

-A man and a woman were arrested after reports said a Glenwood Avenue Family Dollar was robbed at gunpoint just before 1 p.m.
+YOUNGSTOWN — A man and a woman were arrested after reports said a Glenwood Avenue Family Dollar was robbed at gunpoint just before 1 p.m.
 Wednesday and the robber took the cash register.

-Robert Perry, 48, who reports list as homeless and Donna Ross, 57, of Austintown, are both in the Mahoning County jail on aggravated robbery charges.
+Robert Perry, 48, who reports list as homeless, and Donna Ross, 57, of Austintown, are both in the Mahoning County jail on aggravated robbery charges.
 They are expected to be arraigned Friday in municipal court.

 Officers were called to the store and received information that someone followed a car the robber got into to a house on West Ravenwood Avenue.
 The car itself, with Ross driving, was later found at Idlewood and Boston avenues.